Ovid/moosex-extended/README.md

 Otherwise, it behaves like `has`.
 You can pass in any arguments that `has` accepts.

-**WARNING**: if you pass in `init_arg`, that will be ignored.
+**WARNING**: if you pass `field` an `init_arg` with a defined value, The code will `croak`.
 A `field` is just for instance data the class uses.
 It's not to be passed to the constructor.
 If you want that, just use `param`.

+Later, we'll add proper exceptions.

+### Lazy Fields

+Every `field` is lazy by default.
+This is because there's no guarantee the code will call them, but this makes it very easy for a `field` to rely on a `param` value being present.

+Every `param` is not lazy by default, but you can add `lazy => 1` if you need to.

 # RELATED MODULES